ertdfgcvb/Sequencer/README.txt

 be dropped in future versions in favor of a single one.

 1. BG
 	Displays the images as the body background.
-The images can be stretched with the CSS "auto", "cover" and "contain" modes.
+The images are stretched with the CSS "auto", "cover" and "contain" modes.
 	I didn't find a way to pass an image object to the CSS background so this version relies heavily on the browser's cache.